GreenDelta/openLCA2-manual/src/processes/tab_slca.md

 # Social aspects

 In this tab you will find the social aspects of the process itself (without the supply chain) and further information such as data quality, reference year and source.
-It works in the social LCA databases such as SOCA or PSILCA.
+It works in the social LCA databases such as soca or PSILCA.

 ![](../media/social_aspects_tab.png)
 _Social aspects tab_